 The added twist is that Mongolia is holding parliamentary elections on June 24.
 There’s also a lot of speculation that things could change after that.
 Many people—expat and Mongolian alike—feel that things will relax after the election and they will start letting people back in.
 If that’s the case, it’s possible we could return before December.
 I’m trying to be optimistic about it.
 I’m really trying.

 When I think about it, I keep going back to the Monarch butterflies we saw in our backyard this spring.
-We have milkweed bushes in our backyard, the only food source for Monarch caterpillars.
+We have milkweed bushes in our backyard, the primary food source for Monarch caterpillars.
 This spring the plants hosted several successive rounds of caterpillars that hatched from eggs laid on the plants’ leaves.
 We watched the caterpillars grow and grow, eating the leaves of the plants until they were little more than sticks, and then crawling off to make chrysalises and await their transformation.
 A few weeks later, we’d see the butterflies floating around our yard.
 Yesterday we went back to the house to do something, and I saw two caterpillars on one bush, one small and one nearly ready to transform.
 I thought of what this lifecycle entails, and for the migration of the Monarchs from Mexico to the northern US and Canada and back.
 It is miraculous, but it happens nonetheless.
 I feel like our apartment is our chrysalis, and when we are allowed to make our migration to Mongolia, it will feel miraculous indeed.